ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 <sub>The GitHub repository has <a href="https://github.com/aliakh/demo-java-reactive-streams/tree/main/src/test/java/demo/reactivestreams/part1">unit tests</a> to verify that the Publisher and Subscriber comply with all the Reactive Streams specification contracts that its TCK checks.</sub>

-The following code fragment demonstrates that this synchronous Publisher sends the same sequence of events (_[The quick brown fox jumps over the lazy dog](https://en.wikipedia.org/wiki/The_quick_brown_fox_jumps_over_the_lazy_dog)_ pangram) to these two synchronous Subscribers.
+The following code fragment demonstrates that this synchronous Publisher transmits the same sequence of events (_[The quick brown fox jumps over the lazy dog](https://en.wikipedia.org/wiki/The_quick_brown_fox_jumps_over_the_lazy_dog)_ pangram) to these two synchronous Subscribers.

 ```java